 “Our products and market offering help patients and consumers in their everyday life, and we are constantly searching for new products to help more people, in smaller and larger pockets of the market.
 We provide freedom to choose, help to those who have specific needs, and work intensely to increase availability through reimbursement,” says Gamborg Andreassen.

 One example is the company’s specialty pharma product in the obesity category which, when launched in 2017, was the first tablet approved for the treatment of obesity in ten years.
 Navamedic works closely with general practitioners, obesity clinics and specialist groups to increase the benefit for patients.

 “There is currently a very high interest in this category, which leads us to believe in a continued positive development and that this category represents significant future opportunities,” says Gamborg Andreassen.

-Another example is Alflorex®, the unique consumer health product for IBS, which the company launched in Norway and Denmark in 2019 and has planned for launch in Iceland and the Netherlands in 2020.
+Another example is Alflorex®, the unique consumer health product for IBS, which the company launched in Norway and Denmark in 2019 in Iceland and the Netherlands in 2020.
 Navamedic aims to drive growth in the underdeveloped consumer health category of gastro therapeutics going forward.

 “Building on the milestones reached, we are perfectly positioned to secure and increase value through a continued push for growth in our existing portfolio and through launch of new products in the Nordics and new geographies, with Benelux as a key priority.
 We will continue to secure and increase value through ownership of products and brands and see exciting opportunities for in-organic growth in the market.
 Our ambition is to accelerate growth to become a leading pharma company in the Nordics targeting growth in North Europe,” Gamborg Andreassen concludes.